Game Name: Mistborn Adventure Game

 The second section of the book discusses each and every one of the forms of magic in great detail, covering history, methods and mechanics.
 Each type of magic is unique and has a lot of flavor and will lead to a multitude of character types that can be gamed.
 There’s a lot of information here to process laid out sensibly and very structured.
 In many RPG systems I’ve found the magic rules and structure to be the worst laid out or explained and, happily this isn’t the case here.

 The final portion of the book is for Narrators and goes into detail about not only running the game but also tackles what makes the Mistborn setting much different than any other.
-Granted there are plenty of spoilers for those who haven’t read the trilogy of the offshoot novel but items like creating secret goings on behind the scenes, creating stories in which the characters really are larger than life and making an impact on the game world, as well as tying threads together to make a narrative whole are discussed in detail.
-This section is where I think Craft Games really shines as I was a big fan of this same sort of material in Fantasy Craft.—
+Granted there are plenty of spoilers for those who haven’t read the trilogy or the offshoot novel but items like creating secret goings on behind the scenes, concocting stories in which the characters really are larger than life and making an impact on the game world, as well as tying threads together to make a narrative whole are discussed in detail.
+This section is where I think Craft Games really shines as I was a big fan of this same sort of material in Fantasy Craft.

 At five hundred plus pages, The Mistborn Adventure Game is by no means a simple game but, even at that length, I don’t find too much of the system to be overwrought or difficult to digest.
 In some ways I find the mechanics to be new just for the sake of being new and wanting to launch a completely different core system that is truly Crafty’s product so I don’t have any beef with that.
 I will make mention that I’ve never been a big fan of the artificial means that some systems try to inject in order to promote what they feel is “good role playing” and I think to some extent Crafty Games is doing that here; if I’m the Narrator and you, as the player, can tell me in great detail just what you’re looking to accomplish in your task, you’ll have an easier time doing so.
-Unfortunately, some players who enjoy role playing games can’t be that creative on the fly – hell, I’ve run across many DMs who aren’t that mentally nimble – and Mistborn as written penalizes that in some ways.
+Unfortunately, some players who enjoy role playing games aren’t that creative on the fly – hell, I’ve run across many DMs who aren’t all too mentally nimble – and Mistborn, as written, penalizes that in some ways.

 Lastly, I’m not a fan of the new era of thinking that a role playing game is a great democracy in which the players take adventures off into any direction as they please.
 This isn’t meant as a critique pointed at Mistborn specifically but more toward the genre recently.
 There is a little bit of that in this rule book but I’m old school: Rather than just show up and run something completely off the top of my head, as many DMs currently do, I came to the table with a clear idea and game plan in mind of what I was looking to achieve on any given evening.
 In the past couple of years I’ve sat in on any number of roleplaying sessions and, regardless of what system was being gamed, have walked away utterly unimpressed with the crop of game mastering currently out there.
 I’m not picking on people new to the hobby because even in the 1980s there were plenty of people I didn’t think were very good refs either!
-Thankfully, even though I have some minor quibbles with the Mistborn game design, the gang at Crafty take plenty of time to help shine a light on good game mastering that can be used by anyone regardless if you run a Mistborn setting or not.
+Thankfully, even though I have some minor quibbles with the Mistborn game design, the gang at Crafty take plenty of time to help shine a light on good game mastering which can be used by anyone regardless if you run a Mistborn setting or not.

 Overall, the Mistborn Adventure Game is an exceptionally fine outing and Crafty Games has proven that they can put together their own rules system, based on an outside intellectual property none the less, that will have strong appeal to role players looking for something different and truly a must have for fans of Brandon Sanderson’s Mistborn world!